Received Pronunciation: "Long" and "short" vowels

 Many conventional descriptions of the RP vowel system group the non-diphthongal vowels into the categories "long" and "short".
-This should not be taken to mean that English has minimal pairs in which the only difference is vowel length.
+This should not be taken to mean that RP has minimal pairs in which the only difference is vowel length.
 "Long" and "short" are convenient cover terms for a number of phonetic features.
 The long-short pairings shown above include also differences in vowel quality.